 - Click here to experience “La Vie de Chateau” (Castle Life) at Château Royal de Saint Saturnin

-Any other recommendations to add?
-Any feedback on these products?
+Any other Auvergne destinations to add?
 Please comment below!

 For other France travel ideas, check out our Quartier St. Martin, Paris Catacombs, and the Père Lachaise Cemetery Coming up soon: hiking in Mercantour, kayaking the Gorge du Verdon, and visiting Provence lavender fields from the French Riviera.